 - Yard sales.

 - Only buy brand new clothes that you really, really like if they are made sustainably and constructed to wear and launder well for years.
-This looks like a decent list of sustainable clothing brands, and this blog has a fabulous take on sustainable fashion.
+Check out the Good On You app to find ethical clothing brands, and this list of sustainable fashion blogs is a fabulous foray into sustainable fashion.
 When you spend less on fashion you don’t need, you’ll be able to afford better pieces.
 That trendy $9.99 top from Forever 21 which says dry clean only on the tag?
 Be honest: you are probably not going to dry clean it after wearing it (and you really should be washing new clothes before wearing them too).
 Odds are it will get crumpled up in a bag with the rest of your dry-clean-onlies and by the time you get around to dry cleaning it, you won’t even like it anymore.

 - Eschew trends in favor of basics.
 You’ll get so much more mileage out of each piece.